dart-lang/site-www/src/_tutorials/language/futures.md

   {% endprettify %}

-- Passing the `print` function directly, since it takes a single argument&mdash;the completed value of the Future.
+- Passing the `print` function directly, since it takes a single argument&mdash;the completed value of the `Future`.
 Try this version of `printDailyNewsDigest()`:

   <?code-excerpt "misc/lib/tutorial/daily_news.dart (main-future-api-pass-print)"?>